apache/jena-site/content/documentation/rdfconnection/index.md

 ## Update Usage

-SPARQL Update opertions can be performed and mixed with other operations.
+SPARQL Update operations can be performed and mixed with other operations.

       try ( RDFConnection conn = RDFConnectionFactory.connect(...) ) {
           Txn.execWrite(conn, ()-> {